Print

 6. Lower the heat to medium-low, then add the butter, garlic cloves, and fresh herbs to the pan.
 As the butter melts, use a metal spoon to continuously baste the chops by spooning the melted butter over them for about 1 minute.

 7. Remove the pork chops from the pan when the internal temp reaches 140°F and place them on a wire rack to rest for at least 5 minutes.
 The internal temp will rise to 145°F during the resting period.
-Do not tent with foil—this keeps the crust crispy.
+Do not tent with foil.

-8. Top with the charred garlic, herbs, and browned butter from the pan.
+8. Top with the browned garlic, herbs, and browned butter from the pan.
 Serve immediately and enjoy!

 • Prep Time: 5 minutes